tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

   * Anyone can access the services the blockchain offers.

 * Openness means that the system is designed to incentivize users to keep it open.
 The internet is an example of this, it is built on open protocols that anyone can learn and contribute to.

+#### Pillar 2: Borderless

 ![screenshot of borderless](https://image.shutterstock.com/image-photo/abstract-science-global-network-connection-600w-1147048595.jpg)

 * Explain to the students that borderless means exactly that, a network without geographical or political borders.

 * To be borderless, the network needs to be decentralized.
 This means that the control of the network is not held by any central party.

 * Since the blockchain is synchronized onto every device that helps maintain it (called nodes), it lives everywhere.